stanley813/demo/README.md

- just show hot to use skywalking..
+ just show how to use skywalking..